laserpants/trombone/docs/route-format.rst

             , {{industry}} )

-The server scans the list of routes during dispatch, looking for a match based on the uri components and HTTP method used in the request.
+The server scans the list of routes during dispatch, looking for one that matches the uri components and HTTP method used in the request.

 The arrow symbol specifies the type of route and the response object's expected format.
 See `below <#types-of-routes>`_ for explanations of these symbols.
-The particular arrow used here; ``->``, denotes an SQL query with a singleton result.
+E.g., the particular arrow used here; ``->``, denotes an SQL query with a singleton result.

 Placeholders
 ------------